codebar/tutorials/sql/lesson1/tutorial.md

 * L1.4 Show the name and last name of all the persons not living in their birth place.
 * L1.5 Show the distinct countries of residence of all the persons.
 * L1.6 Show the distinct studies of female biological born persons.
-* L1.7 Show the locations cities in UK.

 ---
 This ends our **SQL Lesson 1**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.